Interviewing leaders

 Robbie Duschinsky, Ph.D.

-MiM Speaker - Robbie DuschinskyProfessor of Social Science and Health at the University of Cambridge, known for his historical analysis of attachment research.
+MiM Speaker - Robbie DuschinskyProfessor of Social Science and Health, University of Cambridge, expert in the history of attachment theory.

 Interviewer